Guide last updated by Alice Tyson, February 2022

 OECS law reports (1991-95) at GN1.G.4

-Selected judgments of the West Africa Court of Appeal (1930-1960) at GH1.G.1.
+Selected judgments of the West African Court of Appeal (1930-1960) at GH1.G.1.
 Electronic access via LLMC Digital

 The West Indian Reports (1958-) at GN1.G.2.
 Electronic access via Lexis+

 Privy Council decisions

 The final court of appeal in civil or criminal matters in British colonies during the time of British Empire was the Judicial Committee of the Privy Council.
 Many cases that were granted appeal to the Privy Council involved constitutional matters.
-Today the Judicial Committee of the Privy Council continues to be the final court of appeal for several Commonwealth countries as well as Crown Dependencies and Overseas Territories.
+Today the Judicial Committee of the Privy Council continues to be the final court of appeal for a small number of Commonwealth countries as well as Crown Dependencies and Overseas Territories.
 Refer to the list on the JCPC website for full details.

 Finding decisions of the Privy Council

 The ICLR Law Reports series report Privy Council decisions in the following sub-series:

-The ICLR Law Reports are available through online subscription databases including Lexis Library and Westlaw UK, and are available in print in the Library at shelf GA2.G.2.
+The ICLR Law Reports are available through online subscription databases including Lexis+ and Westlaw UK, and are available in print in the Library at shelf GA2.G.2.

 The main source for pre-1865 cases is the English Reports 1220 to 1873.
 They are available in IALS Library at shelf GA2.G.1, or can be accessed online via CommonLII.
-They are also available on a number of commercial databases including HeinOnline, which provides particularly good search and browse options.
+They are also available on a number of commercial databases including HeinOnline, which provides good search and browse options.

 Most countries will also include Privy Council appeal cases in their own major series of law reports.